Do you want to write for the Being Apptentive blog?

-- The Apptentive community enjoys topics covering every aspect of the mobile app industry.
-We’re interested in marketing, customer experience, ASO, design, mobile customer service, communication, and everything in between.
+- The Apptentive community enjoys topics covering every aspect of the customer communication world.
+We’re interested in marketing, customer experience, product management, customer feedback, ASO, design, customer service, and everything in between.

 - We only accept unique content and manually check all posts for duplicate content before publishing.